tywalch/electrodb/README.md

 **Example 2: Removing an element from a `list` attribute**

-Specifying an index on a `list` attribute is done with square brackets containing the element's index number.
+Specifying an index on a `list` attribute is expressed with square brackets containing the element's index number.

 ```javascript
 // via Chain Method